-Yes, the entitlement due to the COVID-19 has been extended into 2022, at present up to 23 September 2022.
-If a child falls ill, the extended entitlement continues beyond this.
-The most straightforward way to receive child sick pay is by using th "Sick note" feature in the the TK-App.
+Yes, the entitlement due to COVID-19 has been extended into 2022, at present up to 07 April 2023.
+If a child falls ill, the extended entitlement continues to apply beyond this.
+The most straightforward way to receive child sick pay is by using the "Sick note" feature in the TK-App.

 Child sick pay due to the Corona pandemic in 2021 and 2022